miroed/React-Show-Hide/README.md

 if (value.length) return "I feel seen 🙌!";
 ```

-Doing the same thing using Logical Operator (&&), you're returning a falsy
+Doing the same thing using the Logical && Operator, you're returning a falsy
-expression and will still cause the element after && to be skipped.
-In the
+expression and will cause the component after && to be skipped.
+In the example
-example below, `0` will be returned by the render method.
+below, `0` will be returned by the render method.

 ```jsx
 {